Rubicon Font Gazette

 Gutenberg 500th, Guilford font

 Johannes Gutenberg spreads ink on his printing press, circa 1440.
-The lettering above is set in Guilford, a design which retains some medieval qualities.
+The lettering in the image is set in Guilford, a design which retains some medieval qualities.

 References